Quantum Field Theory

 The modul consists of a lecture and exercise groups and a central exercise.

 The lecture is designed for the presentation of the subject, usually by blackboard presentation.
 The focus resides on theoretical foundations of the field, presentation of methods and simple, illustrative examples.
 Command of basic methods is deepened and practised through homework problems, which cover important aspects of the field.
 The homework problems should develop the analytic skills of the students and their ability to perform calculations.
-The homework problems are discussed by the students themselves under the supervision of a tutor in order to develop the skills to solve and explain a physics problem coherently.
+The homework problems are discussed by the students themselves under the supervision of a exercisis instructor in order to develop the skills to solve and explain a physics problem coherently.
 In the central exercise the learning contents are deepened and practiced, as well as further questions to the lecture are answered.

 Blackboard, possibly supplemented with slides.
 Homework problems for deepening and practising the learned topics

-- Weinberg, "Quantum Theory of Fields"
+- S. Weinberg, "Quantum Theory of Fields" (Cambridge University Press)

 Description of exams and course work